Veterinary Technology

 -

-The Fall 2024 Application is Now OPEN
+The Fall 2025 Application is Now Open

 Our Veterinary Technology program is accredited by the American Veterinary Medical Association (AVMA).